The benefits of Catamaran Sailing

 Aside from great food and beautiful scenery, Brač is known as the island with the most popular beach in Croatia – Golden Horn (or in Croatian: Zlatni rat).

 After Brač it is time for Hvar.
-Hvar is the island with the most sunny days in a year in whole Croatia.
+Hvar is the island with the sunniest days of the year in all Croatia.

 You have an old town center in the city of Hvar and hidden beaches just around the corner.
 It is good that you are on a catamaran and can escape the heat and crowd whenever you want.